 Writing Center Resources

-Llibrary staff are available to assist you with research weekdays from 8:30am to 6:00pm.
-You may also contact the Library at (847) 970-4820 or email the library staff (firstname.lastname@example.org).
+Library staff are also available to assist you with research on weekdays from 8:30 am to 4:30 pm.
+Contact USML library at (847) 970-4820 or email the library staff (firstname.lastname@example.org).